2 MIN READ

 Buy them at list price at your local bookstore and you’ll spend a total of $33.99 before shipping.

 Then we checked Barnes & Noble, because there aren’t that many chain bookstores left to compare prices against.
-There, the same set of books cost just 64 cents more than they did at Amazon.
+There, the same set of books cost $3.32 more than they did at Amazon.
 B&N offered a $5 discount on any two books, but only ships orders of $25 or more for free if you’re a member paying $25 per year.

-OK, so the price comparison is pretty much a wash.
-Is Amazon’s invite-only-for-now program worth the cost?
+OK, so the price comparison is pretty close.
+Is Amazon’s program worth the cost?

 Maybe, if your child loves getting mail and is always looking for something new to read.
 Or if you live far from a library and tend to end up with overdue fines.
 Or if you’re a cool aunt or uncle who isn’t exactly an expert on the hottest children’s books.